 For most of the rental industry’s history, once an asset left the yard, rental companies had zero visibility over its usage until it was returned.
 Because of that lack of real-time oversight, the primary force discouraging customers from going beyond the terms of their rental contract was the honor system.
 And while it can be safely assumed that most customers abided by the strictures they agreed to, a subset of clients were free to underreport their hours of operation and use their rentals at unsanctioned locations without recourse.
 This challenge with underreported asset usage continues to plague many rental companies to this day, costing the industry untold amounts of missed profits (incurred from incomplete billing).

-Then, in the early 2000s, the first wave of commercially affordable telematics devices began to be adopted by the rental industry in a big way.
+Then, in the early 2000s, the first wave of commercially affordable telematics devices began to be adopted by the equipment rental industry in a big way.
 While underwhelming by today’s standard, these early devices ushered in a paradigm shift for the rental industry.
 Thanks to the real-time usage and GPS data provided by telematics, no longer are rental companies dependent on the lawfulness of their customers in order to rightfully bill overage charges when appropriate.
 Instead of having to persistently chase down customers well after an asset was returned (as they previously had to do), telematics enable branch managers to address instances of overuse as they occurred, streamlining the overage charge collection process to great effect.

 In this blog, we’ll be exploring three benefits of telematics as related to maximizing billable usage: